jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     Exit the container by using ```Ctrl-p  +  Ctrl-q```.

 8. You can also create long running containers and inspect their logs.
-Let's create a long running container and assign it a name
+Let's create a long running container and assign it a name.
+Notice the ```-d``` flag.
+This runs the container in *detached* mode.

 	```
 	# Start a long running process